-Currently, Khawzawl District does not have a physical EOC.
-Plan is underway at the State Level to make available money for construction of EOC for Khawzawl District at the Deputy Commissioner's Office.
-Until then, a dedicated phone is maintained at DC's Office to enable quicker passage of information and action in case of any Disasters.
+District Emergency Operation Centre (DEOC) is set up and run at Deputy Commissioner's Office, Khawzawl.
+A dedicated phone is maintained at DC's Office to enable quicker passage of information and action in case of any Disasters.
 Procurement of equipment for technical support and capacity building of District Emergency Operation Centre is also underway.

-Once it is operational, the District Emergency Operation Centre (DEOC) will be the hub of activity in any disaster situation in the district.
-It should have the flexibility to expand when demand increases and contract when the situation comes to normal.
-The DEOC shall be connected with State EOC in the upstream (which further connect to National EOC) and other EOC(s) in the downstream including other field offices during emergencies.
-It will function automatically from preparedness mode to Emergency mode and will be suitably upgraded from time to time.
+District Emergency Operation Centre (DEOC) is the hub of activity in any disaster situation in the district.
+The DEOC is connected with State EOC in the upstream (which further connect to National EOC) and other EOC(s) in the downstream including other field offices during emergencies.
+It functions automatically from preparedness mode to Emergency mode and will be suitably upgraded from time to time.